getporter/operator/README.md

   --from-literal=AZURE_TENANT_ID=$AZURE_TENANT_ID
 ```

-Right now the bundle only works with azure plugin.
+Right now the bundle only works with the kubernetes and azure plugins, by default it uses the kubernetes plugin which does not need any further configuration, the secrets above are only required if you want to use the [Azure plugin](https://github.com/getporter/kubernetes-plugins) .

 ## AgentConfig